New instrument for assisted vaginal delivery

-Complications due to prolonged second stage of labour include potentially fatal maternal (hemorrhage, infection) and newborn complications (birth asphyxia and trauma).
+Complications due to prolonged second stage of labour include potentially fatal maternal (haemorrhage, infection) and newborn complications (birth asphyxia and trauma)